CO2 emissions, overview

 The calculated CO2 emissions of an order are a summation of the calculated CO2 emissions of the shipments in the order, and this is therefore a more accurate calculation than the estimated CO2 emissions of an order.

-The image shows the estimated and calculated CO2 emissions of the order reception.
+The image shows the estimated and calculated CO2 emissions for the order in the order reception.

-For more information, see How Opter calculates CO2 emissions.
+For more information, see This is how Opter calculates CO2 emissions.

 Conditions

-• You first need to make the settings described below, then you can produce CO2 emissions statistics as often as you like.
+• You must first configure the settings described below; you can then generate statistics on CO2 emissions as often as you like.

-• There must be a distance on the order.
-For more information on how to get distance on orders, see Distances, addresses and maps, overview.
+• There must be a space in the order.
+Further information on how to set a price limit on orders can be found in Distances, addresses and maps, overview.

 Overview, settings in Opter